-- Paragon Hot BackupTM technology to back up locked partitions and hard disks under Windows NT+ family operating systems providing both high operating efficiency as well as low hardware requirements. - Paragon Adaptive RestoreTM technology to successfully migrate a Win2K+ physical system to a different hardware platform (P2P). - Paragon Power ShieldTM technology to provide data consistency in case of a hardware malfunction, power outages or an operating system failure. - Paragon UFSDTM technology to browse partitions of any file system including hidden and unmounted, modify and copy files and folders, etc. - Paragon Hot ResizeTM technology to enlarge NTFS partitions (system, locked) without rebooting Windows and interrupting its work. - Paragon Restore with ShrinkTM technology to restore a backup image to a free block of smaller size taking into account only the amount of actual data of the image. - Paragon Smart PartitionTM technology to securely perform hard disk partitioning operations of any complexity. - Paragon BTETM technology to set tasks for execution in the Windows blue screen mode, thus saving from the need to use a bootable media when modifying system partitions. - Paragon VIMTM (Virtual Image Management) technology that enables Paragon products work with virtual disks as though they are physical hard disks. - Microsoft Volume Shadow Copy Service (VSS) to provide the copy/backup infrastructure for the Microsoft Windows XP/Vista/7/Server 2003/2008 operating systems.
+- Paragon Hot BackupTM technology to back up locked partitions and hard disks under Windows NT+ family operating systems providing both high operating efficiency as well as low hardware requirements. - Paragon Hot CopyTM technology to copy locked partitions and hard disks under Windows NT+ family operating systems providing both high operating efficiency as well as low hardware requirements. - Paragon Adaptive RestoreTM technology to successfully migrate a Windows physical system to a different hardware platform (P2P). - Paragon Power ShieldTM technology to provide data consistency in case of a hardware malfunction, power outages or an operating system failure. - Paragon UFSDTM technology to browse partitions of any file system including hidden and unmounted, modify and copy files and folders, etc. - Paragon Restore with ShrinkTM technology to restore a backup image to a free block of smaller size taking into account only the amount of actual data of the image. - Paragon Smart PartitionTM technology to securely perform hard disk partitioning operations of any complexity. - Paragon BTETM technology to set tasks for execution during the system restart, thus saving from the need to use a bootable media when modifying system partitions. - Microsoft Volume Shadow Copy Service (VSS) to provide the copy/backup infrastructure for the Microsoft Windows XP/Vista/7/Server 2003/2008 operating systems.
 It offers a reliable mechanism to create consistent point-in-time copies of data known as shadow copies.
 Developed by Microsoft in close cooperation with the leading copy/backup solution vendors on the market, it is based on a snapshot technology concept. - Microsoft Dynamic Disk (simple, spanned, striped, mirrored, RAID-5) to offer more management flexibility without the partition limitation of basic disks.
 Dynamic storage can be particularly beneficial for large-scale businesses when dealing with many physical hard disks involving complex setup. - GUID Partition Table (GPT).
 It is the next generation of a hard disk partitioning scheme developed to lift restrictions of the old MBR.
 GPT disks are now supported by Windows Vista/7, Server 2008, Mac OS X and Linux.